-Jonquils are bright and yellow, and their appearance signifies the start of spring!
-A wonderful sight!
+Jonquils are a cheerful bright yellow, and their appearance signifies the start of spring!
 This flower is native to Southern Europe and North-Eastern Africa.
 It stands for desire and bliss.

 Daffodil - Birth Flower March

-While daffodils and jonquils have similar appearances, they are not the same.
+While daffodils and jonquils look similar, they are not the same.
 Daffodils are one of the most recognisable flowers in spring.